Learning to Route and Schedule LLMs from User Retrials via Contextual Queueing Bandits: Experiments

-\para{Performance comparison} We benchmark ACQB and ACQB-CL against baseline algorithms under varying load conditions.
-Specifically, we set the arrival rates to $\lambda \in \{0.7, 0.8, 0.9\}$ for assortment size $K=1$ and $\lambda \in \{0.75, 0.85, 0.95\}$ for $K=2$. \Cref{fig:main_results} illustrates the queue length and cumulative regrets on the \textsc{SPROUT-o3mini} dataset.
-In terms of queue stability, baseline algorithms often suffer from rapid queue growth under high arrival rates, indicating a failure to stabilize the system.
-In contrast, ACQB and ACQB-CL maintain substantially lower and more stable queue lengths, with ACQB-CL demonstrating superior stability.
-Both algorithms outperform all baselines in cumulative regret, exhibiting sublinear growth across all configurations.
-Notably, ACQB-CL consistently achieves lower cumulative regret than ACQB, confirming the benefit of contrastive learning.
-Additional results on other datasets are provided in \Cref{ssec:exp:real-result}.
+\para{Performance comparison} We benchmark ACQB and ACQB-CL under varying load conditions.
+We set the arrival rates to $\lambda \in \{0.7, 0.8, 0.9\}$ for $K=1$ and $\lambda \in \{0.75, 0.85, 0.95\}$ for $K=2$.
+We also compare with offline-trained routing baselines combined with FIFO scheduling: CARROT~\citep{somerstep2025carrot}, KNN~\citep{hu2024routerbench}, MLP~\citep{hu2024routerbench}, ROUTERDC~\citep{chen2024routerdc}, UMR~\citep{jitkrittum2025universal}, and ZERO~\citep{hu2024routerbench}.
+Details of these baselines are provided in \Cref{sec:exp:baselines}. \Cref{fig:main_results} shows the queue length and cumulative regrets on \textsc{SPROUT-o3mini}.
+ACQB and ACQB-CL have lower queue length regret than the baselines across arrival rates, and ACQB-CL also has lower cumulative regret than ACQB in most settings. \Cref{tab:k1-lam5-qgap-throughput} reports the queue-length gap and throughput on all three offline routing datasets.
+ACQB-CL has the lowest mean queue-length gap in all reported cases, and ACQB has the second-lowest gap in most cases.
+Additional results are provided in \Cref{ssec:exp:real-result}.